bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 ![state flow chart](states.png)

-This graph describes the various states that reflect values of `execution_domain`, along with `terminable` for those states, with edges describing transitions between domains including timeouts in non-race scenarios.
-The rest of this section discusses the correctness of timeouts at boundaries where these state transitions occur.
+This graph describes the various states that reflect values of `execution_domain` and `terminable` for those states, with edges describing transitions between domains including timeouts in non-race scenarios.
+The rest of this section discusses the correctness of termination at boundaries where these state transitions occur.

 For reference later, the possible state transitions are:
 * `A -> B` (instance runs guest code)